spilliams/sparrowlike/README.md

     [panGestureRecognizer setDelegate:self];
     [cell addGestureRecognizer:panGestureRecognizer];

 This tells the cell that it should recognize a pan gesture, and that when it does it will send messages to `self` (both delegate messages and the `-handlePan:` call).
-Note that the selector has a `:`.
+Note that the action selector has a `:`.
 This means that the gesture recognizer will send itself in the method call.
 This is very useful because pans are continuous gestures and we specifically want to capture this continuity.

 ###CustomTableView gesture recognizer delegate

 The reason we need the *UIGestureRecognizerDelegate* protocol is because without it we can't cancel invalid pan gestures.
-Case in point: If you ran the app now you probably wouldn't be able to scroll the table.
-That's because the `panGestureRecognizer` would always succeed, causing the hidden `UIScrollViewPanGestureRecognizer` to fail.
+Case in point: If you ran the app now you won't be able to scroll the table.
+That's because the `panGestureRecognizer` will always succeed, causing the hidden `UIScrollViewPanGestureRecognizer` to fail.
 There's some highly-recommended interesting [documentation](http://developer.apple.com/library/ios/DOCUMENTATION/EventHandling/Conceptual/EventHandlingiPhoneOS/GestureRecognizers/GestureRecognizers.html#//apple_ref/doc/uid/TP40009541-CH6-SW15) on gesture hierarchies.
 Basically we want to cancel any pan gestures that are not horizontal in nature.
 We do this with a simple test.

     - (BOOL)gestureRecognizerShouldBegin:(UIPanGestureRecognizer *)panGestureRecognizer
     {